 His work is in the permanent collections of numerous museums, including the Metropolitan Museum of Art, the Museum of Modern Art, the Whitney Museum, and the Brooklyn Museum.
 In May 2007, the White House Historical Association (via the White House Acquisition Trust) purchased Lawrence's The Builders (1947) for $2.5 million at auction.
 The painting now hangs in the White House Green Room.
 He was among the best-known 20th century African American painters, a distinction he shared with Romare Bearden.

 He continued to paint until a few weeks before his death at the age of eighty-two, he was married to fellow artist Gwendolyn Knight..
 When Lawrence died on June 9, 2000, the New York Times called him "one of America's leading modern figurative painters" and "among the most impassioned visual chroniclers of the African American experience."
 His last public work, the mosaic mural New York in Transit, was installed in October 2001 in the Times Square subway station in New York City.

-A History of African American Artist from 1792 to Present
+A History of African American Artists from 1792 to Present

 By Romare Bearden & Harry Henderson